Steeeephen/LAVA/README.md

 ## Notes

-125 champions trackable so far; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
+136 champions trackable so far; Ornn, Thresh and Trundle are known problem children, will be fixed in due time.
 Yuumi is a disaster

-101 blue side champions identifiable so far, 111 red side
+108 blue side champions identifiable so far, 121 red side.
+Can check current progress [here](https://docs.google.com/spreadsheets/d/14pUWbDw32owzKmMUSGVbgytgAz0lY9U6FDAcrYU0Za4/edit?usp=sharing)

 Currently optimised for: